-By Roman times, Minerva was the goddess of wisdom, like Athena, but she was much more a goddess of strategy in war.
-Minerva was also the goddess of medicine and doctors.
+By Roman times, Minerva was the god of wisdom, like Athena, but she was much more a god of strategy in war.
+Minerva was also the god of medicine and doctors.

 The Romans often thought of Minerva as part of a group of three gods, Jupiter, Juno, and Minerva.
 They seem to have gotten this idea from the Etruscans.
 Many Etruscan and Roman temples were dedicated to all three of these gods together.